 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Business owners need funds, especially when starting or expanding a company.
-While there are many small business financing options available, loans remain one of the most popular — but just how hard is it to get a business loan?
+While many small business financing options are available, loans remain one of the most popular — but just how hard is it to get a business loan?

 Factors that impact business loan approval

 When making a loan decision, lenders will consider your company’s characteristics and whether they meet the lender’s business loan requirements.
 Lenders place the heaviest weight on your cash flow, credit history and time in business.
 They’ll use this information to approve or deny your loan and determine your interest rate.

 Don’t get discouraged if your business doesn’t meet all these standards.
 If you lack in one area but fulfill or exceed other criteria, you may still qualify for a loan.

 For lenders, working with companies in consistent and profitable industries is more appealing than loaning money to businesses in riskier industries.

 For instance, during the pandemic, some traditional lenders have hesitated to fund small businesses within the travel, hospitality and transportation sectors.
 These companies were often affected by lockdowns and travel restrictions.

 If you hope to get a government-backed loan from the U.S. Small Business Administration, your company must fit specific industry requirements.
 Most industries are eligible for SBA funding; exceptions include gambling, multi-level marketing schemes and religious institutions.

 Proving that you can successfully manage a company over time is important to lenders.
 The longer you’ve been in business, the more favorable your approval odds.
 From a lender’s perspective, having a track record of successful business management demonstrates that you’ll use your loan responsibly and pay it back on time.